Use ARIA landmarks for significant content components that a user is likely to want quick access to and provide meaningful labels for each.

 - Does every chapter/section need to be a landmark?

-Landmarks should not be used as an alternative table of contents as the heading structure of the document is not preserved.
+Landmarks should not be used as an alternative table of contents as they do no preserve the heading structure of the document.
 Try to limit the use of landmarks to the components within the page that a user would otherwise have to manually search for.
 Creating too many landmarks forces users to hunt through a long list.

 If the user wants to move by section heading or peruse the table of contents, options are already available to do so.
 Only identify the major section(s) of content within a document, if necessary (i.e., the chapters or top-level sections, not every subsection).